By Dave Butts

 Let’s go back to Moses for a minute.
 His arms are tired, and Israel is losing in the valley.
 What should the Israelites do?
 Should they get a new pastor?
 No. They bring in two other older men who lift up Moses’ arms.
 Now, as Aaron and Hur stood around Moses and lifted up his arms, their arms are also lifted up!
 We have a prayer meeting going on!
 There are three men up on the mountain with lifted arms, praying together, and the battle is won for Israel.

 We need to understand the truth of God’s Word that is clearly apparent from the Old Testament through the New Testament, where Jesus is spending His time as an intercessor: there is nothing more powerful in the kingdom of God than intercessory prayer.
 God is calling His people to pray.
 All Christians are exhorted to pray for others and to watch God work in astonishing, astounding ways.
 Some people are better at it than others.
 There are some people whose main spiritual gift is intercession.
 But we are all called to be intercessors and to make a difference in the world through intercessory prayer.

 Most of us do not look at ourselves as “world-changers.”
 We do not see ourselves as having the power or influence to change the direction of nations.
 As Christians, however, we affirm the power of God to impact the nations.
 That power is released through the prayers of people just like you and me.
 Would you make a commitment today to change your world?
 Take a step in prayer.
 Begin to pray more for the people around you, as well as for world leaders and the flow of world events.
 Bring the amazing power of God to bear upon this world and see what our awesome God will do!

 Dave Butts is the president of Harvest Prayer Ministries and the chairman of America’s National Prayer Committee.
-A popular speaker, Dave is also the author of 10 books, including Vertical with Jesus and With One Cry.
+A popular speaker, Dave is also the author of many books and resources on prayer, including Vertical with Jesus and With One Cry.